 What are Colored Pencils?

-Colored pencils are a type of art medium made from pigment held together with a binder.
+Colored pencils are an art medium made from pigment held together with a binder.
 The binder can be either wax or oil-based.

 Wax-based colored pencils are usually softer and more vibrant, while oil-based colored pencils are typically more durable and have a higher color saturation.

-The pencils come in a wide color range, including bright and subtle hues.
+The pencils have a wide color range, including bright and subtle hues.

 They are generally dry mediums, meaning they do not require water to activate the color.
 There are also watercolor pencils that do need water to activate the color.

-The most common reason artists use colored pencils is that it is one of the most versatile medium in art.
-They can be used for various techniques, from very detailed drawings to more loose and expressive pieces.
+The most common reason artists use colored pencils is that it is one of the most versatile mediums in art.
+They can be used for various techniques, from detailed drawings to loose and expressive pieces.

-You can layer and blend using a color pencil to create a wide range of colors, and they can be applied in thin or thick layers, depending on the effect you want to achieve.
+You can layer and blend using a color pencil to create a wide range of colors, and they can be applied in thin or thick layers, depending on the effect you want.

 Types of Colored Pencils